Handbook of Irrigation Hydrology and Management

 Prices & shipping based on shipping country

 Ever-increasing population growth has caused a proportional increased demand for water, and existing water sources are depleting day by day.
 Moreover, with the impact of climate change, the rates of rainfall in many regions have experienced a higher degree of variability.
 In many cities, government utilities have been struggling to maintain sufficient water for the residents and other users.
 The Handbook of Irrigation Hydrology and Management examines and analyzes irrigated ecosystems in which water storage, applications, or drainage volumes are artificially controlled in the landscape and the spatial domain of processes varies from micrometers to tens of kilometers, while the temporal domain spans from seconds to centuries.
 The continuum science of irrigation hydrology includes the surface, subsurface (unsaturated and groundwater systems), atmospheric, and plant subsystems.
-Further, the book addresses the best practices for various types of irrigation methods including pressure, smart, surface and subsurface, and presents solutions for water scarcity and soil salinity in irrigation.
+Further, the book includes coverage of environmental and economic impacts, water quality issues, water harvesting, satellite measurements for irrigation, and more.

 - Offers water-saving strategies to increase the judicious use of scarce water resources